Dyn0402/cosmic_bench_m3_tracking/README.md

 multicluster : use this option to build analyse file using existing Ped.dat and RMS.dat and signal file
 SoB : use this option to display signal and noise amplitude
 dispersion : use this option to display some correlation between the detectors signal
 display : use this option to display the signal shpape for each detector from event 0 to n (n being the additional option) hough : use this option to study hough tracking style for event n (n being the additional option)

 * tracking

 `tracking <config_file> {efficacity,eff2D,residus,fluxmap,tomoAbs,raypairs,srf,correlation,eventdisplay,eventdisplaymult,SoN,acceptance,watto} [additional options]`

+config_file : path to config file which contain the cosmic bench caracteristics and different file path eff2D : compute 2D efficiency of 2D detectors (you need to switch is_ref to false for both coordinates residus : compute efficiency, residuals and various alignement distribution for the is_ref=false detectors fluxmap : compute muon flux for a given height in additional option raypairs : export deviation tomography rays in a file which name is given in additional option correlation : show correlation between detectors/coordinates for time and amplitude eventdisplay : show the detectors, cluster and reconstructed tracks for the event number given in additional option eventdisplaymult : do the same as eventdisplay but scan from event 0 to the given event

 * wrapper